oppia/oppia-web-developer-docs/Google-Summer-of-Code-2018.md

 **Potential mentors:** @prasanna08 (primary), @tjiang11, @AllanYangZhou

 **Suggested milestones:**
-* Implement a preliminary version of the “number with units” interaction.
-The interaction should have support for SI (supported by the math.js library) units including their conversion (where two units are equivalent, e.g. K = 273.15 + ℃) and interaction rules.
-At the end of this milestone, the “number with units” interaction should support rules for “answer with unit is equivalent to” and “answer with unit is equal to” checks.
+1. Implement a preliminary version of the "number with units" interaction.
+The interaction should have support for SI units (supported by the math.js library) as well as support for conversion between units (e.g. detecting that two answers are equivalent using rules like K = 273.15 + ℃).
+At the end of this milestone, the "number with units" interaction should support rules for "answer is equivalent to" and "answer exactly matches".
-* Implement a preliminary version of the “sorting” interaction which will work when all elements have distinct positions.
-Add support for the following rules: “is equal to this ordering”, “is equal to this ordering with at most one element in the wrong place”, “has element X at position Y in the list” and “has element X coming before element Y”.
-At the end of this milestone, the “sorting” interaction should support all the rules mentioned above with support for inputs where each element has a distinct position.
+1. Implement a preliminary version of the "sorting" interaction which works when all elements have distinct positions.
+In addition, at the end of this milestone, the "sorting" interaction should support the following rules: "is equal to this ordering", "is equal to this ordering with at most one element in the wrong place", "has element X at position Y in the list" and "has element X coming before element Y".
-* Release complete version of the “number with units” interaction that adds support for custom units (non-SI) such as currency units, for e.g.  = 100 cents or ₹1 = 100 paisa.
-Also, complete an improved version of “sorting” interaction which will add support for a feature allowing the learner/creator to have multiple elements in the same position.
-At the end of this milestone, the “number with units” interaction should support custom units required for currency and “sorting” interaction should support inputs which may have multiple elements for same positions.
+1. Release a v2 of both interactions.
+The v2 for the "number with units" interaction should include support for custom (non-SI) units such as currencies, e.g. $1 = 100 cents or ₹1 = 100 paisa, and the v2 for the "sorting" interaction should add support for having multiple elements in the same position.

 **Related issues:**
 * [#556](https://github.com/oppia/oppia/issues/556): Create a NumberWithUnits interaction.
 * [#3793](https://github.com/oppia/oppia/issues/3793): Add a new drag-and-drop sorting interaction

 **Notes:**
-* Currently, we have an initial design doc prepared for the "number with units" interaction, but we don't have any docs for the "sorting" interaction at the moment.
-That said, these initial drafts are only meant to be starting points, and students are encouraged to include final design and implementation plans for these interactions, especially if they find better and more intuitive approaches.
-The final aim is that interactions are usable by creators and learners without any difficulties.
-* Some familiarity with interactions and answer classification workflow in the Oppia would be helpful.
-The following wiki pages will be helpful in understanding the interactions system in Oppia and get you started with it: [extensions overview](https://github.com/oppia/oppia/wiki/Extensions-Overview), [interactions](https://github.com/oppia/oppia/wiki/Creating-Interactions) and [rules](https://github.com/oppia/oppia/wiki/Creating-Rules).
+* Some familiarity with interactions and the Oppia answer classification workflow would be useful for this project.
+The following wiki pages will be helpful for getting started with Oppia's interactions system: [Overview of Extensions](https://github.com/oppia/oppia/wiki/Extensions-Overview), [Creating Interactions](https://github.com/oppia/oppia/wiki/Creating-Interactions), and [Creating Rules](https://github.com/oppia/oppia/wiki/Creating-Rules).
-* The number-with-units interaction is not straightforward.
-We have prepared some early design docs for the interaction: [Design details: number with units interaction](https://docs.google.com/document/d/1nL0jK-fkxPjNT4-PCGkSYbjwcqCM8R1MM26KGgxVIA0/).
-This doc will be helpful in understanding the requirements for this interaction.
-* No prior work has been done on the sorting interaction, and students are encouraged to include their design and implementation plans in their proposal.
+* Both interactions should be usable by creators and learners without any difficulties.
+To this end, students are encouraged to include their design and implementation plans in their proposal.
 A good way to communicate the design aspects would be to fully describe the main user journeys for both the creator and the learner.

-### Integrating refresher lessons within the main exploration
+* Currently, we have an [initial design doc](https://docs.google.com/document/d/1nL0jK-fkxPjNT4-PCGkSYbjwcqCM8R1MM26KGgxVIA0/) prepared for the "number with units" interaction, which might help with understanding the requirements for this interaction.
+(Note that no prior work has been done on the sorting interaction.)
+That said, this initial draft is only meant as a starting point, and students are welcome to propose better and more intuitive approaches if any are discovered.

+### Add functionality for skills

-**Aim:** For the Oppia randomized control trial in Delhi, India, we are piloting some experimental functionality for redirecting to a previous lesson if the learner has clearly failed to master a prerequisite.
-The current functionality for doing this is a little clunky and involves going to a separate exploration and back again.
-Instead, it would be better to have the "refresher lesson" inlined in the main exploration (perhaps via a clear "flashback/revision mode"), so that the student doesn't have to navigate around.
+**Aim:** For the Oppia randomized control trial in Delhi, India, we are piloting some experimental functionality for redirecting to a short refresher lesson if the learner has clearly failed to master a prerequisite.
+The current functionality for doing this is clunky, and involves going to a separate exploration and back again.
+Instead, we would like to introduce a new construct called "skills".
+Skills are global in Oppia.
+Each skill has a human-readable name and is associated with a "concept card" explaining the skill and providing some examples.
+When a gap in prerequisite knowledge is detected, the lesson should go into "flashback/revision mode", and show the concept card to the learner.
+The learner would then need to correctly complete a streak of 3-4 questions on that skill before continuing from where they left off in the main lesson.
+This would help to ensure that a learner has mastered a prerequisite skill and has a solid foundation before going on to new material.

 **Skills/knowledge required:**
 * AngularJS
+* UI/UX design

 **Difficulty:** Medium/Hard

 **Potential mentors:** @tjiang11 (primary), @seanlip

-**Suggested milestones:** TBD
+**Suggested milestones:**
+1. Implement the backend models, domain objects and controllers related to skills.
+Migrate skills and questions out of collections, and into the global namespace.
+2. Implement a basic editor interface for skills.
+3. Implement the desired learner experience using the new Skill object.

+**Notes:**
+* For reference, here is an example of an existing ["prerequisite lesson"](https://www.oppia.org/explore/xHwiGtvK2N4L) that follows the structure described above.
+* The proposal should describe the data schema for a Skill.
+* Collections already have skills and questions, but we should move these out into the global namespace.
+The proposal should explain how to do this safely.
+* Skills should live in the global namespace.
+(I.e., on an instance of Oppia, there should only be a single "skill practice" construct for "Adding fractions with the same denominator".)
+We intend for this to be community-editable (like a wiki) over the long term.
+* The questions should be taken from a question bank, and be selected from questions that are tagged with the given skill name.
+(We already have a Question construct in the Oppia backend that can be used for this.)
+* As a stretch, the proposal might also consider whether any changes need to be made to the way we handle exploration analytics.

 ### Audio bar improvements

-**Aim:** Audio functionality is very important for learners whose primary language is not English, and, in recent trials we have conducted, the presence of audio subtitles in a student's native language has led to substantial improvements in students' understanding of lesson content.
+**Aim:** Audio functionality is very important for learners whose primary language is not English.
+In recent trials we have conducted, the presence of audio subtitles in a student's native language has led to substantial improvements in students' understanding of lesson content.
 This project aims to improve the audio functionality so that it is more intuitive and useful.

 **Skills/knowledge required:**
 * AngularJS